Nigel2392/go-django/docs/permissions.md

 `PermissionTester` implementations might vary based on the auth system used in the application.
 For example, a simple implementation might check if the user is authenticated, while a more complex implementation might check if the user has a specific role or permission.

+Be mindful that **all** package- level variables are meant to be overridden by the user, it is highly advised to not modify the package-level variables directly from modular apps.

 ## Key Components

 ### `PermissionTester` Interface